gitraspigner/capstones/README.md

   - **Additional Thoughts:**
    - It should be noted that for both extra features implemented (Total Revenue and Total Revenue Of Specified Date), that revenue from the current user session is not included.
 I thought this would be good design since revenue should only be added and reported for a successfully completed (and properly exited) user session (which typically should be at the end of the day of an employee operating the Sandwich Shop application to take orders).
    - Class Javadoc-style comments are included for each class, including the JUnit test classes.
+   - Development branch & project board were utilized for this project.
+Neither were particularly hard to use for me.
    - The most recent orders/transactions are appended to the end of the receipts.csv file, which is different from my first capstone where they are appended to the top.
+This design lead to a more efficient program where all orders/transactions from the output file did not have to be read, built, stored, and written twice during a single program session (once at the start and once at the end).
+   - There was an extra feature I wanted to implement: The Combo Meal, where if a user placed an order for a Sandwich, Drink, and Chip they'd receive 10% off their order.
+Due to time constraints and wanting to focus on other aspects of this project (including documentation, which I consider to be important as per my University of Washington teachings), I decided to omit this feature.
 ---

 # Capstone 1